Customize Consent Preferences

 Energy Generation: The 177.75kW system is expected to generate approximately 140,000 kWh annually, significantly reducing the centre’s reliance on grid electricity.

-Cost Savings: The solar system is projected to deliver substantial energy cost savings of over £44,000 per year, making it a financially viable solution for the facility with a very short return on investment.
+Cost Savings: The solar system is projected to deliver substantial energy cost savings of over £44,000 per year, making it a financially viable solution for the facility.
+(The savings quoted will vary depending on the system size, annual generation and ongoing electricity costs)

 CONCLUSION